Copper on track for third straight weekly loss on China economic woes

 China, the world’s second largest economy, is targeting 5% annual growth this year.
 After July economic activity data failed to match expectations, an increasing number of economists are warning that it could miss the goal unless Beijing ramps up support measures.

-A strong U.S. currency, up for a fifth consecutive week amid China-related worries and bets that U.S. interest rates would stay high, was also adding pressure on dollar-priced metals by making them less attractive for buyers holding other currencies.
+A strong US currency, which was still up for a fifth consecutive week amid China-related worries and bets that US interest rates would stay high, kept pressure on dollar-priced metals by making them less attractive for buyers holding other currencies.

 Comments